ronitebul1211/course-react-redux-stephen-grider/Notes/02-integrating-react-redux.md

       consist from key value paris of function name + ref
       ```
       const actionCreatorsObject = {actionCreator1, actionCreator2}
-      export default connect(mapStateToProps, { selectSong })(SongList);
+      export default connect(mapStateToProps, actionCreatorsObject )(SongList);
       ```
       **NOTE**
       when action creators object passed to connect fun,
-      the ref to dispatch fun replaced by ref to passed action creators func.
+      the ref to dispatch fun replaced by ref to passed action creators func (in props).
    -  **Why we didn't use action creator directly**
        **instead of passing it to connect function and get reference from props?**
       -  Redux doesn't automatically detect action creator being called